-Kidding season is here again, so of course we’re preparing again (see Kidding Schedule).
+Kidding season is here again, so of course, we’re preparing again (see Kidding Schedule).
 I’m always both anxious and nervous, but there’s nothing I can do except to make sure we’re prepared.
 What does being prepared mean?
-Well for us it means:
+Well for us preparing for goat kidding means:

 - Going through my list of kidding season supplies and making sure that it’s up-to-date, and that we have everything on hand (see list here).
 I try to have supplies on hand to handle all reasonable possibilities.